 Most towns have at least one used bookstore that has a few antique and vintage books in it.
-If you can't locate a store near you then you have the option of a huge variety of antique stores on the Internet.
+If you can't locate a store near you, then you have the option of a huge variety of online antiquarian dealers with massive collections and international shipping.

 Half Price Books

-Half Price Books is a chain of books that is located in many cities.
-Not only do they carry used books at excellent prices but they usually have a large selection of vintage tomes in a special section of the store.
-If you don't have a Half Price Books store near you then you can browse the online store simply by typing in titles or authors into the search engine.
+Half Price Books is a chain of book stores that's located in many cities across the United States.
+Not only do they carry used books at excellent prices, but they usually have a large selection of vintage tomes in a special section of the store.
+If you don't have a Half Price Books store near you, then you can browse the online store simply by typing in titles or authors into the search engine.

-Abe Books is an online search site that allows you to search thousands of book sellers in an instant.
-You can then peruse the list to see which books match your preferences and your budget.
+Abe Books is an online book dealer that allows you to search for thousands of book sellers in an instant.
+You can peruse their list of available texts to see which books match your preferences and your budget.
 Each bookseller has different methods of payment, shipping, and other details so be sure to read the information carefully.

 Antiquarian Booksellers Association of America

-The Antiquarian Booksellers Association of America (ABAA) has a search engine that allows you to search member's sites for the books you are looking for.
-You can buy the book through the site or go to the member site to deal directly with the seller.
-ABAA does accept credit cards as well as Paypal so it is simple to buy your book.
+The Antiquarian Booksellers Association of America (ABAA) has a search engine that allows you to search members' sites for the books that you're looking for.
+You can buy the books through the site or go to the member site to deal directly with the seller.
+ABAA does accept credit cards as well as Paypal, making it easy to buy any books from them.

-Biblio is an online resource with hundreds of booksellers in their data base.
-You search for a book by title, author, and other criteria and get a listing of all of the books available.
-You can purchase with check, credit card, or Paypal as well as buy gift certificates for your favorite bibliophile.
+Biblio is an online resource with hundreds of booksellers in their database.
+You search for a book by title, author, and other criteria and get a listing of all books available.
+You can purchase with a check, credit card, or Paypal as well as buy gift certificates for your favorite bibliophile.

-Argosy was founded in New York in 1925 and is still family owned today.
-They specialize in Americana, first editions, autographed copies, art, antique maps & prints, and more.
-The accept all major credit cards, Paypal and personal check.
+Argosy is a book store that was founded in New York in 1925 and is still family owned today.
+They specialize in Americana, first editions, autographed copies, art, antique maps & prints, and more, and they accept all major credit cards, Paypal and personal checks.
 Be sure you read descriptions carefully; the return policy only allows for returns if their description was not accurate.